tsawyer/dvm-project-notes/README.md

 The folks on Discord and GitHub have nothing to do with what I have posted here and they don't support it.

 # DVMHost Install
- - First grab and the tarball.
+ - First grab the tarball.
 ```
 wget https://raw.githubusercontent.com/tsawyer/dvm-project-notes/main/tarball/dvmhost_R04Axx_amd64.tar.gz
 ```
-Then use the "old install" procedure.
+ - Do the "old install" procedure.
 ```
 tar xzvf dvmhost_R04Axx_amd64.tar.gz -C /opt
 ```
- - Do the above steps which installs the binaries and example configs in `/opt/dvm`.
+ - The above steps installs the binaries and example configs in `/opt/dvm`.
  - Rename config.example.yml to config.yml.
- - Edit config.yml for you DVM host and FNE connection.
+ - Edit config.yml for your DVM host and FNE connection.
 See [config.yml edits](config-edits.md).
  - Install the [service file](install-dvmhost-service.md).
+ - Start DVM host `systemctl start dvmhost.service`.
+ - View the log `journalctl -S today -u dvmhost -f`.

 # DVMHost Update
 This updates the DVMProject amd64 binaries without having to compile it on each server.